 They will seek an admission of fault by the person who caused the accident, to get early compensation to cover your immediate costs (such as lost wages).They will negotiate a compensation amount if there is no admission of fault or take the case to court as a last resort.

 The majority of cases are settled out of court, but sometimes a settlement cannot be reached, or the value of the claim is disputed.They should support you throughout this process.

-Our team of road accident claim specialists are on hand throughout the working week to answer any questions or help you understand the claims process.
+Our team of road accident claim lawyers are on hand throughout the working week to answer any questions or help you understand the claims process.

 How long the claim takes depends on your injuries, the complexity of the case, and whether your opponent admits responsibility.It could take a few months (minor whiplash, where the opponent admits responsibility), or longer (serious injuries, which have to stabilise in order to establish their full extent).
 An estimate of timescales can be made during an initial consultation with your solicitor.

 You may be entitled to reduced compensation if you were partly to blame, you weren’t wearing your seatbelt, or you knew the driver was under the influence of alcohol or drugs.
 The amount you receive depends on nature and severity of injuries, as well as your costs and losses, including current or future earnings, medical expenses, care needs, home modifications, or pain and suffering.